This article is #2 in an ongoing series on Platform Thinking.

 Irrespective of the actual exchange being physical or digital, the unit that powers the matchmaking of producer with consumers (on the platform) is an information unit.

 Start with the unit!
 If you’re designing the Twitter for X, look at what the Tweet for X looks like.

 If there is one thing that’s central to Platform Thinking, it’s this.
 Large platforms look clunky, you don’t know where to start.
-Start with the unit that is being produced or consumed – I like to call this the Seed – build out from there.
+Start with the unit that is being produced or consumed – I like to call this the Core Value Unit – build out from there.
 More on this in one of my subsequent posts.

 2) THE INTERACTION

 Great!
 So we started with the unit.
 What’s next?

 In the case of Pipes, one moves from the unit to the process that adds value to the unit all through.